biocore/DEICODE/ipynb/tutorials/moving-pictures.md

 ## Example

-In this example we will Robust Aitchison PCA via DEICODE on the “Moving Pictures” tutorial, if you have not yet completed the tutorial it can be found [here](https://docs.qiime2.org/2019.1/tutorials/moving-pictures/).
+In this example we will use Robust Aitchison PCA via DEICODE on the “Moving Pictures” tutorial, if you have not yet completed the tutorial it can be found [here](https://docs.qiime2.org/2019.1/tutorials/moving-pictures/).
 The dataset consists of human microbiome samples from two individuals at four body sites at five timepoints, the first of which immediately followed antibiotic usage ([Caporaso et al. 2011](https://www.ncbi.nlm.nih.gov/pubmed/21624126)).
 If you have completed this tutorial run the following command and skip the download section.

 ```shell
 cd qiime2-moving-pictures-tutorial